HYDRO LANCE CORPORATION

 -

-The high freeway cruising speeds of Hydro-Lance HARTH ships, may suggest that two smaller vessels are more wisely constructed, than one large ship.
-For example, the distance from Los Angeles to Honolulu, is approximately 2,300 nautical miles, but is only 30 hours or less of transport time in a Hydro-Lance ship.
+The freeway cruising speed , of the Hydro-Lance ship, may even suggest, that two smaller vessels are more wisely constructed, than one large ship.
+For example, the distance from Los Angeles to Honolulu, is approximately 2,300 nautical miles, or approximately 34 hours in a Hydro-Lance ship.
 Consider, with added horsepower, that such transport time could be reduced even further, to say, 24 hours!
-This is possible as the hull-speed of the HARTH vessel is substantially higher than numbers herein discussed.
-That's quite different from the typical five (5) days required on today's cruise or cargo ships - one way.
-Instead of one large ship, perhaps two smaller vessels, would increase efficiency and market flexibility, since each ship could make three or more, round trips per week (three-five total round trips).
-Would the ship be designed with sleeping facilities, or simply plush reclining seats?
-Passenger prices may necessarily, have to compete with the airlines (and could easily), rather than cruise ship prices.
-SEE MARKET FERRY STUDY SUMMARY
+That's quite different from the typical five (5) days required, on today's cruise or cargo ships.
+Instead of one large ship, perhaps two smaller vessels, would increase efficiency , since each ship could make two, or more, round trips per week (four-five total trips).
+In the later case, would the ship be designed with sleeping facilities, or simply plush reclining seats?
+Passenger prices may necessarily, have to compete with airlines (and could easily), rather than cruise ship prices.
+SEE MARKET FERRY STUDY SUMMARY What percentage of the ship, is to be designed for passengers versus cargo or freight, casino gaming or other commerce requirements?
+This equates to revenue, economics and transport profit, and must first be studied before the specific ship application is designed.
+Is Honolulu the only destination, or is the ship to go on to Asia?
+One 22 foot cargo container brings revenue of approximately $3,500, from Japan to California , and is a high volume shipping market.
+However, the trip back to Japan, or Asia, from the U.S, is a low volume shipping market, and the prices realized, for each container, are different, if not lower.

 -